BritishWerewolf/blogs-md-easy/README.md

 ```
 By providing the function after a pipe (`|`) character, we can mutate that variable in that particular location.
 This is particularly useful in cases where a placeholder is required multiple times through a template, but the formatting should be different in all cases.

-There are currently three supported directives:
+These are currently the only supported filters; with their arguments, if available.
+We'll talk about arguments later on, but for now, know that the argument name is optional and only a value is required.
+* `date` - Parse the string as a date, and return it with the given format.
+    * `format` - **default** - The format that the date will be returned as.
 * `lowercase` - Convert the value to lowercase.
 * `uppercase` - Convert the value to uppercase.
 * `markdown` - Convert the value from Markdown into HTML.
+* `truncate` - Truncate the value to the given length, and adds trailing character(s) if the string is truncated.
+    * `characters` - **default** - The number of characters to limit a string to.
+    * `trail` - The character(s) to add to the end of the string if it is truncated.

-By default, no directives will be provided, unless specified within the template, with the exception of `£content` which will have `markdown` applied.
+By default, no filters will be provided, unless specified within the template, with the exception of `£content` which will have `markdown` applied.

-Directives are case insensitive, meaning `| uppercase` is the same as `| UPPERCASE`.
+Filters are case insensitive, meaning `| uppercase` is the same as `| UPPERCASE`.
 They can also be chained together, such as in the following example.
 ```html
 <!DOCTYPE html>
 <html lang="en">